 What to bring

-- any new medical evidence you haven't given us
+- any new medical evidence you haven’t already given us

 - aids, equipment or assistive technology you use, such as hearing or visual aids

-You don’t need to bring information you have already provided for your claim or review.
+You don’t need to bring information you’ve already provided to us for your claim or review.